 There are three main touchpoints involved in the W-shaped multi-touch attribution model – the first touch (introduction to the brand), lead creation (from prospect to lead), and opportunity creation (aka the last-touch).
 This model grants 30% credit to each of these and distributes the other 10 among other touchpoints.

 While First and Last touch attribution models are the simplest, the main advantage of Linear, U-Shaped, W-Shaped and Time Decay attribution models is the fact that every source gets some percentage and none of them are ignored.

-Now since we’ve discussed all the six attribution models, let’s summarize everything with an example of a multi-channel digital marketing campaign.
+Now since we’ve discussed all six attribution models, let’s summarize everything with an example of a multi-channel digital marketing campaign.
 Our paid advertising specialist is currently running an ad campaign on Facebook, thanks to a user well call Hugh, who visits our website for the first time.
 Of course, he won’t decide to buy the product immediately, so after some research, Hugh leaves the website, only to return the next day from our retargeting ads on YouTube.
-During the following couple of days, Hugh visits our website 3 more times, once from organic search, then typing the website name directly into the browser, and finally from an email marketing campaign that he has subscribed to.
+During the following couple of days, Hugh visits our website 3 more times, once for organic search, then typing the website name directly into the browser, and finally from an email marketing campaign that he has subscribed to.
 To summarize we have five touch points, a.k.a. sources:

 Here’s how the attribution model percentages would look with each type:

 As you can see, these marketing attribution models cover a lot of grounds and are designed to fit the needs and wants of different companies regardless of size and the industry they belong to.
 The question then is – how to choose the right marketing attribution model?
 Here are some factors that you need to consider and some recommendations from us:

 In theory, attribution modeling sounds great.
 After all, data-based, data-driven, and informed campaigns are any marketer’s dream.
 So how do you actually conduct attribution modeling?
 Here are the three most common ways: